 What causes gallstones?

 Medical science has yet to pinpoint the exact cause of gallstones.
-Perhaps you can find the answer with a healthcare degree from Benedictine University online and help.
 What is known is that there are a number of factors that have been connected to gallstone formation.
 The causes of pigment gallstones are not really known, but may be related to liver disease, infection of the biliary tract, or sickle cell anemia.